Menu toggle

 You do not need your passport for orientation but you will be asked to upload your passport information to your Self Service portal during your first semester.

 1.)
 If you do not have a passport or need to renew, please do so ASAP.
 For incoming cadets that already have a passport, please check the expiration date!
-If your passport is going to expire within six months of January 2025, renew your passport.
+If your passport is going to expire within six months of January 2026, renew your passport.
 Some countries require that your passport be valid at least six months beyond the dates of your trip.
 Students will be participating in either Sea Term or Experiential Learning trips which include foreign ports/travel.
 You will be asked to upload your passport information to your Student Self Service portal within a few months of enrollment into the academy.
-If you have questions regarding passports or any travel requirements outside of the United States, please contact the Capt Paul Cuffe Center for Inclusion at cuffecenter@maritime.edu.
+If you have questions regarding passports or any travel requirements outside of the United States, please email the Capt Paul Cuffe Global Institute: globalinstitute@maritime.edu.

 2.)
-Marine Transportation, Marine Engineering, and Facilities Engineering students will need a valid passport, as well as a Transportation Worker's Identification Credential (TWIC) to participate on Sea Term.
+Marine Transportation and Marine Engineering students, as well as any student participating in Sea Term will need a valid passport, as well as a Transportation Worker's Identification Credential (TWIC) card.
 Additionally, Marine Transportation and Marine Engineering students will need a Transportation Worker's Identification Credential (TWIC) to be able to apply for their cadet credential.
 Don't forget to check off "Merchant Mariner" when asked for your profession!

 Please note, Marine Transportation and Marine Engineering students will apply for their Merchant Mariner Credential (MMC) during the first semester of freshman year.
 Unless a student has already obtained an MMC for job opportunities, we encourage students to wait and allow us to help guide them through this process.
 The Director of Mariner Credentialing will meet several times with students throughout the semester as they complete the major milestones culminating in the mariner credential.
 The MMC is NOT a requirement for Sea Term I.